openmainframeproject/tac/process/github-policy.md

 ### Code license scan

 If adding the new project or repository will include a code dump, it's highly recommended to request a code license scan before bringing the code in.
-This scan will be a validation for...
+This scan will look for, and will provide recommendations (or in some case required prior remediation), for:

-- All files include correct license headers and copyright statements ( refer to the [License Specification in the Contribution Guidelines](https://github.com/openmainframeproject/tac/blob/master/process/contribution_guidelines.md#license-specification) for more information ).
+- Presence of third party licenses (OSI-approved or otherwise) which might be considered incompatible with the project's license
-- There isn't any incompatible licensed code ( either with a non-OSI license or a license that is incompatible with the project's license ).
+- Presence of headers with the project's designated license(s) and preferred copyright notices in project files (refer to the [License Specification in the Contribution Guidelines](https://github.com/openmainframeproject/tac/blob/master/process/contribution_guidelines.md#license-specification) for more information)
-- Any other best practices guidance.
+- Any other best practices guidance

 Typically code license scans are a fairly quick turnaround, but that might take longer for bigger code bases.